-Preparing you for a future in Scotland’s social service
+Prepare for a future career in Scotland’s social services

-Preparing you for a future in Scotland’s social service
+Prepare for a future career in Scotland’s social services

 The content for these resources has been developed in partnership with social care employers, employability and training providers.
 With grateful thanks to everyone who has contributed.